 Credit unions are obliged to maintain certain minimum deposits with the Central Bank but may also hold an excess over the regulatory minimum.
 The regulatory minimum deposits are technically assets of the credit union but to which the credit union has restricted access.
-The regulatory minimum portion will not ordinarily be returned to the credit union while it is a going concern and is separately identified in note 8, Deposits and investments - other.
-Funds held with the Central Bank in excess of the regulatory minimum requirements are fully available to the credit union and are therefore treated as cash equivalents and are separately identified in note 8, Deposits and investments - cash equivalents.
+The regulatory minimum portion will not ordinarily be returned to the credit union while it is a going concern and is separately identified in note 7, Deposits and investments - other.
+Funds held with the Central Bank in excess of the regulatory minimum requirements are fully available to the credit union and are therefore treated as cash equivalents and are separately identified in note 7, Deposits and investments - the row of the credit union and are therefore treated as cash equivalents and are separately identified in note 7, Deposits and investments - cash equivalents.
 The amounts held on deposit with the Central Bank are not subject to impairment reviews.